National Research Conference for Careers Practitioners

 Prize

-The award winner will be announced during the closing session of the Conference and will receive all of the following: a free place at a CDI Expert Training Session, AGCAS training session, NICEC event and from iCeGS a copy of a book relating to the career development sector.
+The award winner will be announced during the closing session of the Conference and will receive all of the following: 2 complimentary tickets to the UK Career Development awards, AGCAS training session, 1 year NICEC membership and a copy of set of three CDI handbooks.

 *The poster session at the conference is a space for dialogue: for practitioner researchers to present a summary of their work, and for conference delegates to gain an overview of the variety of current or recent research projects.